ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 ``extract_named_regions``
 -------------------------

-This function extract a specific named region from the data.
+This function extracts a specific named region from the data.
 This function takes the following argument: ``regions`` which is either a string or a list of strings of named regions.
 Note that the dataset must have a ``region`` cooordinate which includes a list of strings as values.
 This function then